Tawag ng Tanghalan: Kids 2 (2024)

-The School Showdown (2024–2025)
+School Showdown (2024–2025)

-The eighth season, titled as Tawag ng Tanghalan: The School Showdown, featured student representatives from different universities in the Philippines compete to become the seasons' grand champion.
-Preliminary auditions for the eighth season were held simultaneously with the ninth season starting April 15, 2024.

-This was the first regular season to feature the format first used during the second Kids season.

-The season concluded on January 18, 2025, at ABS-CBN Studio 10, where Carmelle Collado of King Thomas Learning Academy, Inc. was named the season's grand champion.
-Isay Olarte from City College of Calapan was proclaimed the runner-up, and Arvery Love Lagoring from Claret School of Lamitan came in third.
+In the eighth season, Tawag ng Tanghalan: The School Showdown, students from universities in the Philippines competed to become the season's grand champion.
+Preliminary auditions, held with the ninth season, began on April 15, 2024.
+It was the first regular season with the format first used during the second Kids season, and the first to air on both All TV and GMA Network.
+The season ended on January 18, 2025, at ABS-CBN Studio 10, where Carmelle Collado of King Thomas Learning Academy was named grand champion.
+Isay Olarte of City College of Calapan was runner-up, and Arvery Love Lagoring of Claret School of Lamitan finished third.

 All-Star Grand Resbak 2025

-The second all-star season, titled as Tawag ng Tanghalan: All-Star Grand Resbak 2025, premiered on March 10, 2025, five years after the first all-star season aired.
-This is also the first all-star seasons to air on both All TV and GMA Network.
+The second all-star season, Tawag ng Tanghalan: All-Star Grand Resbak 2025, premiered on March 10, 2025 (five years after the first all-star season).
+It was the first all-star season to air on both All TV and GMA Network.
 Pops Fernandez, Lani Misalucha, and Regine Velasquez were added to the panel of judges.
-Stell and Pablo of SB19 became the first 2 in 1 guest judges in the history of the show.

-The season ended on April 26, 2025, with Marko Rudio of Team Agimat crowned the season's grand champion.
-Ian Manibale of Team Alab was the runner-up, and Charizze Arnigo of Team Agimat finished in third place.
+Stell and Pablo of SB19 became the first two-in-one guest judges in series history.
+The season ended on April 26, 2025, with Marko Rudio of Team Agimat becoming grand champion.
+Ian Manibale of Team Alab was the runner-up, and Charizze Arnigo of Team Agimat finished third.

 Ika-9 na Taon (2025)

 The ninth season premiered on April 28, 2025, two days after the second all-star season ended.
-Preliminary auditions for this season started on February 3, 2025.
-This is also the second regular seasons to air on both All TV and GMA Network.

-A new format was implemented: three contenders compete to become the defending champion.
-The contender with the higher average score on the following days will be the daily winner and later proceed on a head to head battle against the defending champion, who must aim to win three consecutive matches.
-Upon achieving this, the champion will be assigned to one of three groups for the next round.
-Each group will consist of nine members and will be headed by a celebrity mentor, who will be revealed once all slots are filled.
-The three groups will compete against one another until only one group remains at the end of the round.
-The members of the remaining group will then face each other in the finals.

-The season concluded on November 8, 2025 at ABS-CBN Studio 10, where Kent Villarba of Visayas became the season's grand champion.
-Lucky Nicole Galindez and Angelica Magno, who were both from Mindanao, placed second and third respectively.
+Preliminary auditions began on February 3.
+The season concluded on November 8 at ABS-CBN Studio 10, when Kent Villarba of Visayas became grand champion.
+Lucky Nicole Galindez and Angelica Magno, both from Mindanao, placed second and third.